Skip to main content

 Can I use my own contractor for the installation, or can I install it myself?

-No, you must work with one of Ava’s trade allies for installation of the range and for any electrical upgrades that are needed.
+No, you must work with installers through Franklin for installation of the range and for any electrical work that is needed.
 We will work with you to schedule the work at a time that works best for you.

 What type of induction range will be installed?

-30” induction range (slide in or freestanding), or an induction cooktop, 240V; 40 or 50 amps.
-Program participants can select a new range or cooktop from a list of supported models.
+Program participants can select a new 30” induction range (slide in or freestanding) from a list of supported models.
 Subject to availability, models may vary.

-Who should I contact if I have questions about my project (ex. scheduling, installation, project status)?
+Who should I contact if I have questions about my project (scheduling, installation, project status)?

-Franklin will manage this project, from the initial assessment through installation of your new induction range, and disposition of your old range.
-Berkeley Air will oversee the installation of air monitoring equipment, and at the end of your project you will receive a copy of your indoor air quality report.
+Franklin will manage your project from the initial assessment through installation of your new induction range.
+They will oversee the installation and removal of the air monitoring equipment, and, at the end of your project you will receive a copy of your indoor air quality report.

 Please contact Franklin Energy at 510-740-9010 or InductionInstallationServices@ae.franklinenergy.com for any questions regarding your project once an application has been submitted.